-The controls are made up from a switched electric joystick and buttons for the auxiliary functions combined with a cable lever control for the cutting head rotor.
+The controls are made up from an oil proportional joystick and electric buttons for the auxiliary functions combined with a cable lever control for the cutting head rotor.

-Emergency stop: The big red button will stop the power to the controls, preventing anything from being operated.
-Press the button down to power OFF or twist clockwise and button will raise to release power ON.
+Emergency stop: The big red button can stop the power to the controls, preventing the two buttons next to the emergency stop and the four buttons at the top of the joystick from being operated.
+Press the button down to power OFF or Twist clockwise and button will raise, power ON.
 An LED light on the display shows when power is on (light on) or off (light off).
 This is also the emergency stop switch.

 Lift & Reach: By moving the joystick to the left and right the reach cylinder is actuated in the relevant direction; moving it back/towards and forwards/away from the operator gives lift and lower respectively.
-These actions are either on or off but the speed of movement can be increased or decreased by adjusting the speed controllers positioned on the lift and reach cylinders.
-Shelbourne Reynolds Ltd or a Shelbourne Reynolds approved dealer will set-up the controls to the operators liking when the machine is delivered.
+These actions are proportional; that is small joystick displacements give slow cylinder movements and large displacements faster movements.